Who is it okay to steal from?

 Writing I did for money

 Creative work executed for money or other extrinsic motivations is not true art.
 It’s not an act of personal expression.
-It leverages the skills we’ve learned in service of our own artistic expression to serve a capitalist’s motives under duress rooted in those same people’s designs.
+It leverages skills we’ve learned in service of our own artistic expression to serve a capitalist’s motives under duress rooted in those same people’s designs.

 Less Value, Greater Consumer Cost

 If one believes investor media, this is a huge win for society.
-More shareholder value and all we had to do was wipe out an entire industry of workers’ and artists’ methods of survival.
+More shareholder value and all we had to do was wipe out an entire industry of workers’ methods of survival.
 What a boon for humanity.

 And it’s not even sustainable!
 As A.I. generated content and data continue to proliferate, we run into greater risk of model collapse.
-All the laid off workers and services these things wipe out will be gone and unable to simply sweep back in and resume their work after it all goes to shit.
+All the laid-off workers and cancelled services will be gone.
+It’ll be impossible to simply sweep back in and resume their work after it all goes to shit.

 The Value of Our Identities